Battle of Hedgeley Moor: Battle

 The battle began with the normal exchange of archery between the two armies.

-Montagu then advanced across the 1,500 yards of moorland, only to be forced to halt and readjust his lines when the Lancastrian left flank, under Lords Ros and Hungerford (some 2,000 men), faltered, broke, and scattered.
+Montagu (John Neville), then advanced across the 1,500 yards of moorland, only to be forced to halt and readjust his lines when the Lancastrian left flank, under Lords Ros and Hungerford (some 2,000 men), faltered, broke, and scattered.

 The whole Lancastrian force gave way when the Yorkists clashed with their line.
 Pushed back by weight of numbers all but a few of the remaining Lancastrians fled the field.
 Sir Ralph Percy stayed with his household retainers and made a brave last stand.
 However, deserted by the rest of the army, including all the other commanders, he was soon slain.
 As he died he is said to have uttered the enigmatic words: ‘I have saved the bird in my bosom’.